Walsgrave on Sowe

-Walsgrave on Sowe, or simply Walsgrave, is a suburban district situated approximately 3.5 mile north-east of central Coventry, West Midlands, central England.
+Walsgrave on Sowe, or simply Walsgrave, is a suburban district situated approximately 3.5 mile north-east of central Coventry, in the county of the West Midlands, central England.
 Although it now experiences very little flooding, it was built on marshlands.
 However, due to urban growth, it is now an outer suburb of Coventry, south-west of the villages of Ansty and Shilton.
 Walsgrave on Sowe neighbours the Potters Green, Clifford Park, Woodway Park, Wyken, Henley Green and Mount Pleasant areas of Coventry, and is in the Henley ward of the city, although Walsgrave-on-Sowe was formerly in the Wyken Ward prior to ward changes made in 2003 by the Local Government Boundary Commission for England (LGBCE).

 History

 Walsgrave has reputedly been in existence for approximately 1,000 years.
 The first mention of a chapel in Walsgrave-on-Sowe (then known as Sowe) was in 1221.
 It is likely that the chapel would have been built after 1086, as there is no reference in the Domesday Book of a priest serving the area.
 St Mary's Church currently stands on the site of the former chapel.
 The original graveyard for the church was covered over and now forms the slope in front of the church, facing onto the main road.

 Walsgrave grew into a sizeable village commercially based around agriculture and coal mining.
 Plans for incorporating Walsgrave within the boundaries of Coventry were proposed in the late 1920s, and Walsgrave gradually lost its individual identity owing to new road development, the replacement of much of its older buildings and houses with new housing schemes, and the eventual closure of the pit (Craven Colliery, sited off Henley Road).
 However, an old weaver's cottage lay directly opposite St Mary's Church; subjected to fire and weathering, it was restored a number of times but still stands as a reminder of the village's origins.
 (This cottage became derelict and has now been demolished and now incorporates a row of new cottages).
 Additional older buildings that still stand can be found on the Hinckley road just east of the war memorial, along Hall Lane and School House Lane and along Woodway Lane close to the former Craven Arms public house.

+In 1931 the civil parish had a population of 2250.
+On 1 April 1932 the parish was abolished and merged with Coventry, Combe Fields, Ansty, Shilton and Bedworth.